 They also let you take control of your health by learning new skills to manage your condition on a daily basis.

 But these services may not be available on the NHS and you may have to pay for them yourself.

-Some areas may offer local schemes that allow patients to have subsidised access to gyms or weight loss services such as Weight Watchers, Slimming World or Rosemary Conley.
+Some areas may offer local schemes that allow patients to have subsidised access to gyms, exercise programmes or weight loss services.

 It's worth asking your GP if there are any schemes available in your area.